czue/pegasus-docs/configuration.md

 ### Google / Social login

-Pegasus (as of version 0.3.1) optionally ships with a "Login with Google" option.
+Pegasus optionally ships with a "Login with Google" option.
 Just enter "y" to the option during installation to start with a default configuration.

 You'll separately need to follow the steps [listed here](https://django-allauth.readthedocs.io/en/latest/providers.html#google)